 Summer is almost here, but even though school is out, learning doesn’t have to be over.
 In fact, the summer months are a great time for hands-on, fun learning experiences, especially for preschoolers and elementary-aged kids.
 If you want to give the screens a break and keep your kids both physically and mentally active, our Greenville, NC child care center is sharing the best kid-friendly, educational outings in the area!

 1000 Mumford Rd, Greenville, NC 27834

-Kids can learn a lot from nature – it’s simple, easy, and it doesn’t cost much.
-River Park North offers hiking, boating, fishing, camping and miles of nature trails and nature observation.
-According to their website, River Park North has 45 acres of ponds, more than 250 acres of bottomland forest and open grassland areas.”
-Check their calendar for activities, such as digging for salamanders, learning about bugs and plants, or building camping skills.
+From identifying colors and counting to identifying types of trees and flowers, nature offers ample learning opportunities for every age level.
+River Park North offers activities like hiking, boating, fishing, and camping as well as miles of nature trails and nature observation for a morning nature walk.
+According to their website, River Park North has 45 acres of ponds, more than 250 acres of bottomland forest and open grassland areas to explore.
+Be sure to check their calendar for activities, such as digging for salamanders, learning about bugs and plants, or building camping skills.

-Even something as simple as going hiking can build your Preschooler or Elementary student’s confidence and self-esteem, while providing fresh air and exercise to grow their gross motor skills.
+Going on a hike is a great way to get fresh air, build motor skills, and improve fitness while learning about the wildlife around Greenville.
 Plan a picnic with healthy foods, talking about nutrition while you eat and examine bugs and plants.
 Your child can also learn about nature through arts and crafts.
 Try taking a leaf tracing with a crayon, or collecting smooth stones to paint.
-You can also teach them about water ecosystems and wildlife safety, while instilling in them an understanding of how to take care of the environment.
-And a night of camping can provide a summertime adventure your kids never forget!
+You can also teach them about water ecosystems and wildlife safety, while instilling in them an understanding of how to take care of the environment, and a night of camping can provide a summertime adventure your kids never forget!

 862 Laurie Ellis Rd., Winterville, NC 28590